 The graphics core developer claims to align with the competitor NVIDIA On almost all fronts in the coming year, and even skip over it to the technological leadership

 The year of 2015, which ended with a doubt, was the year of NVIDIA In the world of graphic processing, with a significant increase in its market share and many technologies that helped it stand out among consumers and developers alike.
-This whole world is supposed to become much more competitive in the coming year, which we already know NVIDIA and also I HAVE D Will be transferred to lithographic production FinFET (And different, which has not happened in recent years), and with clear intentions to double the efficiency of work compared to what exists in the market today.
+This whole world is supposed to become much more competitive in the coming year, which we already know NVIDIA and also AMD Will be transferred to lithographic production FinFET (And different, which has not happened in recent years), and with clear intentions to double the efficiency of work compared to what exists in the market today.

 Recently, we also received confirmation from AMD, in addition to offering interesting alternatives to a large part of the technology NVIDIA In 2016.